polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 ### AlertManager Integration

-To let the Prometheus server be able to talk to the AlertManager, we will need to add the following config in the `etc/prometheus/prometheus.yml`.
+To let the Prometheus server be able to talk to the AlertManager, add the following configuration in the `etc/prometheus/prometheus.yml`.

 ```
 rule_files: